Essential Travel Safety Tips: Understanding UK Driving Licence Categories

 Category Q

-With category Q, you can drive a two-wheeled vehicle with an engine size of no more than 50cc,and have a maximum design speed of no more than 15.5mph.
+With this category, you can drive two-wheeled vehicles with an engine size up to 50 cc and a maximum design speed of 15.5 mph.

 Driving licence categories you might have